tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

 |3dlut|

-OpenToonz can manage the previsualization of color through the use of 3D Look-up Tables.
+Tahoma can manage the previsualization of color through the use of 3D Look-up Tables.
 By applying a 3D LUT file, properly configured for the current display monitor, it will be possible to work on different color spaces, such as `Rec.
 709 <https://en.wikipedia.org/wiki/Rec._709>`_, `DCI-P3 <https://en.wikipedia.org/wiki/DCI-P3>`_ or `Rec.
 2020 <https://en.wikipedia.org/wiki/Rec._2020>`_.

 Once a 3DLUT is active, all colors displayed on Viewer, Combo Viewer, Flipbook, Color Model, Palette, and Style Editor will be corrected.

 .. note:: Currently, only the .3dl file format is supported.
 It must follow specification written `here <http://download.autodesk.com/us/systemdocs/help/2009/lustre_ext1/index.html?url=WSc4e151a45a3b785a24c3d9a411df9298473-7ffd.htm,topicNumber=d0e8061>`_.

-.. note:: Currently, only the Windows version of OpenToonz can detect the currently connected monitor.
+.. note:: Currently, only the Windows version of Tahoma can detect the currently connected monitor.
 For other platforms only one 3D LUT file can be applied for any type of monitors.
 (Even on Windows, connecting multiple different monitors at the same time is not supported for now.
 It will only identify the first registered monitor).

 .. note:: PLEASE NOTE: At the moment, using Plastic deformation together with this feature causes a display issue such that the deformed image is not shown in *Camera Stand* mode of the Viewer.